openversity/openversity.github.io/docs/rust/launch.md

 ---

-## Learning Rust
+## How to Learn Rust?
-* Unlike other languages, it is very tricky to learn Rust by directly jump into coding.
+* Unlike other languages, without understanding the Rust concepts, it is very tricky to learn Rust by directly jump into coding.
 * This is the first con about the Rust language.
-* We need to understand few important concepts of Rust, before we start writing some code samples
+* So understand the conecpt and apply it in a program; We need to first understand few important concepts of Rust, before we start writing some code samples
 * Otherwise understanding the code snippets from code samples would quickly become frustating and boring.

 ---